telemething/PX4GettingStarted_DS2020/Outline.md

 			mkdir src
 			cd src
 			git clone https://github.com/PX4/Firmware.git --recursive
-		3) Navigate to the share on the container, build PX4 cd Firmware make px4_sitl jmavsim
+		3) Navigate to the Firware dir, build PX4 cd Firmware make px4_sitl jmavsim
 		4) If all goes well a JMavSim will appear and the console will open the PX4 shell.
 Give the shell a moment to initialize, then takeoff.